 One of my most magical holiday memories is visiting the Christmas markets in Austria.
-So when I heard that Seoul has a Christmas market of its own, I convinced our group of friends to make a weekend trip out of it.
+So when I heard that one of the things to do in Seoul was to visit the Christmas market, I convinced our group of friends to make a weekend trip out of it.

 Seoul Christmas Markets

-Unlike the markets in Europe which run the entire month of December and consume and entire town, this one lasts just one weekend and was confined to a one block radius.
+Unlike the markets in Europe (like in Berlin) which run the entire month of December and consume an entire town, this one lasts just one weekend and was confined to a one block radius.

 The market is hosted by several European embassies, who each sell traditional food at their very own booth.
 We could smell the stroganoff from the Czech Republic, empanadas from Spain’s booth, and sausages at Germany’s stand.